|Vis/NIR image close-up||AIRS infrared window channel||HSB microwave channel|

 The image in figure 3 shows how the typhoon looks through a microwave channel of the Humidity Sounder for Brazil (HSB), a component of the AIRS instrument suite.
 This channel, which is sensitive to humidity, clouds and rain, sees through much of the clouds and reveals some of the inner structure of the storm.
 Here the eye is more clearly defined than in the infrared image and appears to be very large - perhaps 80.5 kilometers (50 miles) across.
 Rain areas appear as blue patches, and a very intense rain cell can be seen right over Guam itself.
 This cell is in the leading eye wall and is probably associated with the highest wind speeds.
 It is likely that much of the damage in Guam was caused by this particular part of the storm.

-The Atmospheric Infrared Sounder Experiment, with its visible, infrared, and microwave detectors, provides a three-dimensional look at Earth's weather.
-Working in tandem, the three instruments can make simultaneous observations all the way down to the Earth's surface, even in the presence of heavy clouds.
-With more than 2,000 channels sensing different regions of the atmosphere, the system creates a global, 3-D map of atmospheric temperature and humidity and provides information on clouds, greenhouse gases, and many other atmospheric phenomena.
-The AIRS Infrared Sounder Experiment flies onboard NASA's Aqua spacecraft and is managed by NASA's Jet Propulsion Laboratory, Pasadena, Calif., under contract to NASA.
-JPL is a division of the California Institute of Technology in Pasadena
+The Atmospheric Infrared Sounder, AIRS, in conjunction with the Advanced Microwave Sounding Unit, AMSU, senses emitted infrared and microwave radiation from Earth to provide a three-dimensional look at Earth's weather and climate.
+Working in tandem, the two instruments make simultaneous observations all the way down to Earth's surface, even in the presence of heavy clouds.
+With more than 2,000 channels sensing different regions of the atmosphere, the system creates a global, three-dimensional map of atmospheric temperature and humidity, cloud amounts and heights, greenhouse gas concentrations, and many other atmospheric phenomena.
+The Humidity Sounder for Brazil, HSB, is a 4-channel microwave sounder provided by Brazil that obtained humidity profiles throughout the atmosphere even under conditions of heavy cloudiness and haze.
+The HSB provided high quality data until February 2003.
+Launched into Earth orbit in 2002, the AIRS, AMSU, and HSB instruments fly onboard NASA's Aqua spacecraft and are managed by NASA's Jet Propulsion Laboratory in Pasadena, Calif., under contract to NASA.
+JPL is a division of the California Institute of Technology in Pasadena.